EECS 381 - Object-Oriented and Advanced Programming - Winter 2014

 Lecture: TTh 3:00 - 5:00, 1014 DOW

-(Starting this semester, there is no scheduled "Discussion" section, only a "lecture" section).
+(There is no scheduled "Discussion" section, only a "Lecture" section).

 - David Kieras